techidaily/site-android-transfer/source/_posts/top-5-from-motorola-edge-40-neo-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Here are the steps on how you can transfer text messages from Motorola Edge 40 Neo to Other Android Devices using Dr.Fone - Phone Transfer.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://screen-capture.techidaily.com/new-fight-to-the-end-nintendos-top-10-fighters-for-2024/"><u>[New] Fight to the End Nintendo's Top 10 Fighters for 2024</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-xiaomi-mix-fold-3-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos From Xiaomi Mix Fold 3 to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-6-ways-to-transfer-text-messages-from-realme-narzo-60-pro-5g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 6 Ways to Transfer Text Messages from Realme Narzo 60 Pro 5G to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/is-your-zte-axon-40-lite-working-too-slow-heres-how-you-can-hard-reset-it-drfone-by-drfone-reset-android-reset-android/"><u>Is your ZTE Axon 40 Lite working too slow?
+Heres how you can hard reset it | Dr.fone</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/revolutionize-visual-content-leading-montage-tools-for-phones/"><u>Revolutionize Visual Content Leading Montage Tools for Phones</u></a></li>
+<li><a href="https://win-info.techidaily.com/three-methods-for-saving-your-gmail-data-automatic-and-hand-guided-techniques/"><u>Three Methods for Saving Your Gmail Data: Automatic and Hand-Guided Techniques</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-6-ways-to-transfer-text-messages-from-samsung-galaxy-s23-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 6 Ways to Transfer Text Messages from Samsung Galaxy S23 to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/top-ranked-protective-gear-for-the-newest-iphones-iphone-16-and-16-pro-edition-testing-by-industry-experts-2024-guide/"><u>Top-Ranked Protective Gear for the Newest iPhones - iPhone 16 & 16 Pro Edition (Testing by Industry Experts) 2024 Guide</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/two-ways-to-sync-contacts-from-vivo-y27-5g-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Two Ways to Sync Contacts from Vivo Y27 5G to Gmail | Dr.fone</u></a></li>
+</ul></div>